ASAKASA

 Market intelligence layer

 Connects the tape into one read — oil, inflation, rates and duration through to equities and semis — with a per-theme stance across energy, defence, duration, and semis.
 Bayesian regime classification runs behind a stress gate: the headline regime cannot read risk-on while rates and oil contradict it.
 Earnings reactions are graded noise-vs-signal against an expected-move band, and the overnight Asia and Europe tape is carried, each session dated.
+A monthly leverage-and-fragility read — customer margin debt against M2 — conditions how primed the tape is for amplification, and linked prediction-market contracts are checked against the probability identities they must satisfy.
 Source-health tracked per cycle, per feed.

 Bayesian inference · regime taxonomy · source-health discipline